ingef/conquery/backend/src/main/java/com/bakdata/conquery/sql/conversion/forms/README.md

 ### Calculating resolution counts

 For each required resolution and alignment, we will create a `counts` CTE.
-The calculation slightly differs for each valid resolution and alignment combination, but it all comes down do calculating date diffs.
+The calculation slightly differs for each valid resolution and alignment combination, but it all comes down to calculating date diffs.

 For example, take the `YEAR` resolution and `QUARTER` alignment as an example.
 We calculate the date diff in years from the upper stratification bound and the quarter start that we calculated in the previous step.
 We add +1 because we want